 Biomanufacturing I and II is the capstone course of the CTE biotechnology pathway, covering advanced laboratory skills and conceptual topics in biotechnology.
 In this college-level course, students will participate in the biological research, development, production, testing, and analysis of biotechnology products.
 Following the path of a drug or pharmaceutical from researching the molecule or compound and its biological impact to the marketed, final product; the students will understand the interactions between research into biological processes, the active lab, production facility, final processing, quality control, and government oversight and regulation in the biotechnology product pipeline.
 Students will apply their academic knowledge to the required problem solving and critical thinking involved in their scientific laboratory research.
 The Biomanufacturing course is co-taught by a Carlmont teacher and a Skyline College professor, and students receive dual credit for it.
 Click here for details about dual enrollment credit.

 Though science-themed, the BTI English classes meet Common Core Standards like all college-prep English classes on campus.
 Students gain close analytical reading skills by reading novels, short stories, poetry, and nonfiction, and they develop strong writing skills through informational, argument, and narrative writing assignments.
 Creative writing is also included in the curriculum.

 Reading: The texts used in BTI English classes appeal to science-minded students, and most explore bioethical issues.
-Books include: Brave New World by Aldous Huxley, Frankenstein by Mary Shelley, Oryx and Crake by Margaret Atwood, The Wesleyan Anthology of Science Fiction edited by Arthur B. Evans, et al., Hamlet by William Shakespeare, and 1984 by George Orwell, Fahrenheit 451 by Ray Bradbury, and Never Let Me Go by Ishiguro Kazuo.
+Books include: Brave New World by Aldous Huxley, Frankenstein by Mary Shelley, Oryx and Crake by Margaret Atwood, The Wesleyan Anthology of Science Fiction edited by Arthur B. Evans, et al., Jurassic Park by Michael Crichton, 1984 by George Orwell, Fahrenheit 451 by Ray Bradbury, and Never Let Me Go by Ishiguro Kazuo.
 The Immortal Life of Henrietta Lacks by Rebecca Skloot, and Bad Blood by John Carreyrou are taught cross-curricularly in English and social studies and/or science classes.

 BTI social studies classes meet Common Core and state content standards.
 Traditional historical thinking skills are taught and students learn how to analyze primary sources and use them in document-based questions.
 In addition, during senior year students will apply and make connections between government involvement/intervention and economic ramifications.